What is Carbon Negative Concrete?

 Enhanced Durability and Performance

-Carbon negative concrete Partanna exhibits greater durability than traditional cement whilst offering increased resilience to seawater, thanks to its unique use of brine as an activator.
+Carbon negative concrete Partanna exhibits greater durability than traditional cement whilst offering increased resilience to seawater, thanks to its unique use of brine as a key component.

 Challenges Facing Carbon Negative Concrete